harrington-jake/Jake-Harrington-/README.md

-# Jake-Harrington
+# NRS 528 - Jake
-My first Github Repository.
 An introduction of myself and my interests.
 ## Who Am I
 Hello everyone!
 My name is Jake Harrington.
 I am an M.S. student studying geological oceanpgraphy at the University of Rhode Island Graduate School of Oceanography.
 My primary research interests include shoreline dynamics, wetland resilience, and coastal processes in general.